100 Mile Race Overview

 Rules 100 Mile

 The trail of the 100 mile Caledonia Classic is a trail run on the lake and through a network of bush trails.
 The race starts in the town of Fort St. James on the shores of Stuart Lake at the famous Cottonwood Beach.
-Teams leave the starting chute and cross the lake traveling along the shoreline for eight miles passing several homes, a marina and two provincial parks.
+Teams leave the starting chute and cross the lake traveling along the shoreline for ten miles passing several homes, a marina and two provincial parks.

 The trail eventually turns to the west and climbs gradually for approximately the next 15 miles.
 This section of trails is run along old forest service roads and reforested sites.
 At one point mushers can see three mountain ranges and are in an apex of three watersheds with water flowing north to Mackenzie River, south to the Fraser River system and west into the Skeena River system.
 This section of trail mushers will also be able to see two First Nations communities: Tache and Binche on the east side of the lake.

+Eventually, after more ups and downs, mushers will arrive at the “power line”.
 One last big two mile climb and then 13 miles of rolling down hill to the clubhouse.